 Created in January 2016 (with an official launch in May 2016) to provide a social lettings agency in Luton and surrounding areas, combined with our existing Private Leasing Scheme.
-We are now offering landlords the choice of long-term lease contracts and property management services, so that we can utilise the properties to meet the housing needs of local people.
-LCL is also responsible for managing the Private Leasing Scheme.
+We have continued offering landlords the choice of long-term lease contracts and property management services, so that we can utilise the properties to meet the housing needs of local people.

-Lettings Squared also provided accommodation rented to private landlords to local charity named NOAH to be made available to Europeans with no recourse to public funds.
+Lettings Squared also provides accommodation rented to private landlords to local charity named NOAH to be made available to Europeans with no recourse to public funds.